 Effectiveness means "doing the right things".
 In sales, that relates to the sales team's ability to open new opportunities and close good deals.
 Good metrics to keep track of sales effectiveness are:

 Efficiency means getting more work done in less time.
 It is important to note however, that driving sales efficiency is only sensible when the sales team understands how to do their job right, i.e. sales effectiveness, first.

 Sales reps typically only spend about a third of their time doing what they were hired to do: meeting with customers and selling.
 They spend too much time on non-revenue generating activities.
 A few things you can do to help your sales team:

 Modern sales leaders understand that just giving sales reps a laptop, a phone, and a friendly handshake isn't setting anyone up for success.
 Instead, more and more companies are investing in sales enablement.
 So how does that work, exactly?

 Sales enablement is typically said to consist of five different categories:

 As sales content is usually produced in tandem with marketing, it's actually not that hard to get started.
 The marketing team, in many cases, will already have the skills required and systems in place to create helpful content that the sales team will actually use, such as:

-Sales onboarding: Many sales leaders invest close to nothing in new hire onboarding.
+Sales onboarding: Many sales leaders invest not nearly enough in new hire onboarding.
 Yet failing sales reps are expensive: there's hiring costs + compensation paid to failed hire + benefits awarded to failed hire + equipment purchased for failed hire + training costs + burned leads + sales not generated + opportunity costs for a successful hire.
 Multiply that amount by several failed hires per year, and the business case for better sales onboarding practically writes itself.
 So what should sales leaders include to design an effective sales onboarding program?